polymer940c/Truthy/README.md

 # How to use
 If running locally, first install locally and then run `bundle exec rails s`
-When App is deployed, you can visit:
+When App is deployed, you can visit the hosting route.
+Enter article URL to the search bar.